mjhemmerlein/qCMB-retreat-2026/README.md

 > **qCMB 2026 Hackathon** · Team Hacking into the Brainframe · June 10–11, 2026

-*Built at the qCMB 2026 Hackathon by Team Hacking into the Brainframe (Ayda Lewis, Megan Hammerlein, and Owen Bevis) and ChatGPT 5.5.*
+*Built at the qCMB 2026 Hackathon by Team Hacking into the Brainframe (Ayda Lewis, Megan Hemmerlein, and Owen Bevis) and ChatGPT 5.5.*

 A reproducible, accessible pipeline for quantifying prion deposition in histological images.
 Combines the machine learning-based segmentation of **Ilastik** with automated pixel quantification and visualization in **R**.
 No extensive imaging analysis experience required!